 Emergency Economic Injury GrantsFor those that apply for the Economic Injury Disaster Loan (EIDL), the CARES Act included $10 billion in funding to provide an advance of $10,000 to small businesses and nonprofits within three days of applying for the loan.
 The EIDL grant does not need to be repaid, even if the grantee is subsequently denied an EIDL.
 Funds can be used to provide paid sick leave to employees, maintaining payroll, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent and mortgage payments.
 For additional information and to apply, visit https://www.sba.gov/disaster-assistance/coronavirus-covid-19#section-header-3.

 Small Business Paycheck Protection Program (PPP Loan)The CARES Act also included about $350 billion for small-business loans through the Paycheck Protection Program.
 The program is intended to help small businesses retain employees and will be administered primarily through existing Small Business Administration-approved lenders.
+If the loan is used for payroll, interest, rent, and utilities over the 8-week period after the loan is made, and employee and compensation levels are maintained, loan amounts will be forgiven.
 For commonly asked questions, please view this FAQ Sheet.
 For additional information and to apply, visit https://home.treasury.gov/policy-issues/top-priorities/cares-act/assistance-for-small-businesses.

 Cobb COVID-19 Community Response Fund